-Mappalicious started out as a kind of diary while taking part in the 2013/14 MAPP (Master of Applied Positive Psychology) program at University of Pennsylvania.
+Mappalicious started out as my diary while taking part in the 2013/14 MAPP (Master of Applied Positive Psychology) program at University of Pennsylvania.
 In August 2014, I graduated – yet I decided to go on with this page and to develop it into a more general resource on all things Positive Psychology.

-Dr. Nico Rose: Short Bio
+Dr. Nico Rose: Short Biography

 Nico Rose (born 24 March 1978) is a psychologist (WWU Muenster) and holds a doctoral degree in business administration (EBS Business School, Oestrich-Winkel).
 Additionally, he´s an alumnus of the MAPP program at University of Pennsylvania.

 In his main occupation, as of 2019, Nico is a full professor of organizational psychology at International School of Management (ISM), Dortmund, one of Germany´s premier Business Schools.
 Prior to his work in academia, he served as the Vice President Employer Branding & Talent Acquisition at Bertelsmann, Europe´s largest media corporation.